cbarrick/apollo/experiments/exp2/README.md

-#!/usr/bin/env python3
-''' Experiment 2
+# Experiment 2

 This experiment is designed to test the various timestamp features of the dataset.
 We have the following features:

-- 'day' gives the day of the year, between 1 and 366.
+- `day` gives the day of the year, between 1 and 366.
-- 'time' gives the time of day like 145 for 1:45AM and 200 for 2:00AM.
+- `time` gives the time of day like 145 for 1:45AM and 200 for 2:00AM.
-- 'timestamp' gives a floating point timestamp.
+- `timestamp` gives a floating point timestamp.
 The integer part is the day of the year and the fractional part is the time of day.

-The problem with 'time' is that the value increases by 15 within the hour, e.g. from 100 (1:00AM) to 115 (1:15AM), and by 55 between hours, e.g. 145 (1:45AM) to
-200 (2:00AM).
-The problem with 'timestamp' is that it combines two periodic signals, the day of year and time of day.
+The problem with `time` is that the value increases by 15 within the hour, e.g. from 100 (1:00AM) to 115 (1:15AM), and by 55 between hours, e.g. 145 (1:45AM) to 200 (2:00AM).
+The problem with `timestamp` is that it combines two periodic signals, the day of year and time of day.
 Ideally, we'd like separate uniform signals for day of year and time of day.

-This experiment uses Random Forest to compare the use of the features 'day' and 'time' together vs. 'timestamp' alone vs. 'day' and 'timestamp' together vs. a realization of the ideal signals.
+This experiment uses Random Forest to compare the use of the features `day` and `time` together vs. `timestamp` alone vs. `day` and `timestamp` together vs. a realization of the ideal signals.

-The results show that the ideal signal is almost significatly better than using 'day' and 'time' together, which is better than using 'timestamp' alone or 'day' and 'timestamp' together.
+The results show that the ideal signal is almost significatly better than using `day` and `time` together, which is better than using `timestamp` alone or `day` and `timestamp` together.

 This experiment applies to Random Forest.
 My gut tells me that neural nets may prefer the ideal signal more heavily.

-Results:
+### Results:
 ```
 METRIC  TRIAL
 ------------------------------------------------------------------------